yjiangnan/rosely/README.md

     from rosely import *

 ### Dependencies
 Importantly, ascertained t-test in rosely depends on a specific version of pyloess https://github.com/jcrotinger/pyloess for python3 support.
+You need to download and install it to use ascertained t-test.

 Additionally, `rosely` depends on the following python packages:

 `numpy scipy pandas matplotlib sklearn`

-If you have pip3 installed, install them by pip3 can be done as:
+If you have pip3 installed (for python3), install them by pip3 can be done as:

     sudo pip3 install numpy scipy pandas matplotlib sklearn